Using Java SDK and Microsoft Graph API V6 with Kotlin for Email Dispatch

 }

-1. Question: What is Microsoft Graph API V6?
+1. Microsoft Graph API V6: What is it?

-3. Question: How do I authenticate with the Microsoft Graph API?
+3. How can I use the Microsoft Graph API to authenticate myself?

-4. Answer: Authentication with the Microsoft Graph API is done using Microsoft Identity platform tokens, obtained through OAuth 2.0 authorization flows such as client credentials or authorization code grants.
+4. Microsoft Identity platform tokens, which are acquired using OAuth 2.0 authorization flows such client credentials or authorization code grants, are used for authentication with the Microsoft Graph API.

-10. Answer: Yes, with proper permissions, you can use the Graph API to send emails on behalf of another user by setting the sender or from properties in the message object.
+10. Yes, you can use the Graph API to send emails on behalf of another person by configuring the sender or from properties in the message object, provided you have the necessary permissions.